Arrest made after boy found dead with gunshot wound to head outside apartments

 FORREST CITY, Ark. - An arrest has been made in the murder of a 15-year-old boy in Arkansas.

-Forrest City police said they have arrested a suspect in connection with the deadly shooting of Jordan White, 15.
+Forrest City police arrested a suspect in connection with the killing of Jordan White, 15.

 BREAKING: An arrest has been made in the murder of 15 year old Jordan White of Forrest City.
 FCPD will hold a press conference Friday at 10am pic.twitter.com/r6TOmYp7Hl— SCOTT MADAUS (@scottmadaus) November 9, 2018